How A Baby Caused A Revolutionary Change In Pakistan

 Only her son was a little cranky.
 So Sheran brought him into the assembly.
 He wasn't crying, she says.
 But when she sat with her child in her assigned seat, there was an outcry.

 One assemblyman joked, "There will now be baby feeders in the assembly."
-Another taunted that "there will be babies wailing in the assembly."
+Another taunted, "There will be babies wailing in the assembly."

 The secretary of the assembly said it was against the rules to bring in a child and instructed a member of parliament to tell Sheran to take her baby out of the room.